How do you soundproof and muffle the engine compartment in a boat?

 - SilentDirect Neo

-These solutions are especially effective in smaller engine compartments where sound easily bounces and amplifies.
+These solutions are particularly effective in smaller engine compartments where sound easily bounces and amplifies.

 Vibration damping – reduce sound transmission through the hull